Solving Equations in Excel (5 Methods)

 Enable goal seek feature for solving equations

-• The Goal Seek dialog box appears.
+• The Goal Seek dialog box will appear.

 • Choose Cell H5 as the Set cell.
 This cell contains the equation.